j0mmma/trk-spnd/docs/proj_desk.md

     - actual spending (from transactions)
     -
 2. Apps
+    - list of all apps with info on them (db entity attributes)
     - App page
         - Overview
         - Pricing Plans
         - Users (with assigned pricing plans for this app)
         - Transactions
 3. Employees
+    - list of employees with info on them (db entity attributes)
     - Employee Page
         - Overview
         - Apps used
+    - invite new users
+    - change user role (admin/member)
 4. Procurement
     - Create requests for new apps
     - Managers can create request workflows ??????
+5. Login/signup

 # Entities